eclipse-cdt-cloud/vscode-trace-extension/README.md

 ## Get sample traces

 To get sample traces to try run the following command.
-The traces will be stored under the subdirectory `TraceCompassTutorialTraces` of the repo.
+The traces will be stored under the subdirectory `TraceCompassTutorialTraces` of the repository.

 ```bash
 yarn download:sample-traces